-FAMILY CARE AND MEDICAL LEAVE AND PREGNANCY DISABILITY LEAVE Under the California Family Rights Act of 1993 (CFRA), if you have more than 12 months of service with us and have worked at least 1,250 hours in the 12-month period before the date you want to 9 begin your leave, and if we employ five or more employees, you may have a right to a family care or medical leave (CFRA leave).
-This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child or for your own serious health condition or that of your child, parent, parent-in-law, grandparent, sibling, spouse, or domestic partner.
-While the law provides only unpaid leave, employees may choose or employers may require use of accrued paid leave while taking CFRA leave under certain circumstances.
-Even if you are not eligible for CFRA leave, if you are disabled by pregnancy, childbirth or a related medical condition, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
-If you are CFRA eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA leave for reason of the birth of your child.
-Both leaves contain a guarantee of reinstatement - for pregnancy disability it is to the same position and for CFRA it is to the same or a comparable position - at the end of the leave, subject to any defense allowed under the law.
-If possible, you must provide at least 30 days' advance notice for foreseeable events (such as the expected birth of a child or a planned medical treatment for yourself or of a family member).
-For events that are unforeseeable, we need you to notify us, at least verbally, as soon as you learn of the need for the leave.
-Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until you comply with this notice policy.
-We may require certification from your health care provider before allowing you a leave for pregnancy disability or for your own serious health condition.
-We also may require certification from the health care provider of your family memberchild, parent, or spouse, who has a serious health condition, before allowing you a leave to take care of that family member.
-When medically necessary, leave may be taken on an intermittent or reduced work schedule.
-If you are taking a leave for the birth, adoption, or foster care placement of a child, the basic minimum duration of the leave is two weeks, and you must conclude the leave within one year of the birth or placement for adoption or foster care.
-Taking a family care or pregnancy disability leave may impact certain of your benefits and your seniority date.
-If you want more information regarding your eligibility for a leave and/or the impact of the leave on your seniority and benefits, mlanca combact please contact

-Note: Authority cited: Section 12935, Government Code.
-Reference: Sections 12940, 12945 and 12945.2, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.
+Under the California Family Rights Act of 1993 (CFRA), many employees have the right to take job-protected leave, which is leave that will allow them to return to their job or a similar job after their leave ends.
+This leave may be up to 12 work weeks in a 12-month period for:

+- the employee's own serious health condition; - the serious health condition of a child, spouse, domestic partner, parent, parent-in-law, grandparent, grandchild, sibling, or someone else with a blood or family-like relationship with the employment ("designated person"); or - the birth, adoption, or foster care placement of a child.

+If an employee takes leave for their own or a family member's serious health condition, leave may be taken on an intermittent or reduced work schedule when medically necessary, among other circumstances.

+Eligibility.
+To be eligible for CFRA leave, an employee must have more than 12 months of service with their employer, have worked at least 1,250 hours in the 12-month period before the date they want to begin their leave, and their employer must have five or more employees.

+Pay and Benefits During Leave.
+While the law provides only unpaid leave, some employers pay their employees during CFRA leave.
+In addition, employees may choose (or employers may require) use of accrued paid leave while taking CFRA leave under certain circumstances.
+Employees on CFRA leave may also be eligible for benefits administered by the Employment Development Department.
+Taking CFRA leave may impact certain employee benefits and seniority date.
+If employees want more information regarding eligibility for a leave and/or the impact of the leave on seniority and benefits, they should contact their employer.

+Pregnancy Disability Leave.
+Even if an employee is not eligible for CFRA leave, if disabled by pregnancy, childbirth or a related medical condition, the employee is entitled to take a pregnancy disability leave of up to four months, depending on their period(s) of actual disability.
+If the employee is CFRA-eligible, they have certain rights to take both a pregnancy disability leave and a CFRA leave for reason of the birth of their child.

+Reinstatement.
+Both CFRA leave and pregnancy disability leave contain a guarantee of reinstatement - for pregnancy disability it is to the same position and for CFRA it is to the same or a comparable position at the end of the leave, subject to any defense allowed under the law.

+Notice.
+For foreseeable events (such as the expected birth of a child or a planned medical treatment for the employee or of a family member), the employee must provide, if possible, at least 30 days' advance notice to their employer that they will be taking leave.
+For events that are unforeseeable, employees should notify their employers, at least verbally, as soon as they learn of the need for the leave.
+Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until the employee complies with this notice policy.

+Certification.
+Employers may require certification from an employee's health care provider before allowing leave for pregnancy disability or for the employee's own serious health condition.
+Employers may also require certification from the health care provider of the employee's family member, including a designated person, who has a serious health condition, before granting leave to take care of that family member.

+Want to learn more?
+Visit: calcivilrights.ca.gov/family-medical-pregnancy-leave/